 Influencers have been around since the dawn of civilization – we’ve only just now given them a label.
 And while social media has certainly been a catalyst, influencers have existed for centuries.

-Traditionally, influencers have consisted of well-known individuals, including politicians, athletes, celebrities, musicians, authors, and even journalists.
-Today, you can throw anyone with a large social media following into the mix as well.
+Traditionally, online influencers have consisted of well-known individuals, including politicians, athletes, celebrities, musicians, authors, and even journalists.
+Today, you can throw anyone with a large social media identify influencers following into the mix as well.

 But influencers don’t always have millions of adoring fans.
 And they don’t always grace the front page of news websites or tabloids.
 There are influencers in every industry, niche, hobby, small town, big city, sport, and neighborhood.